4 Easy DIY Tips for a Draught Proof Front Door

 Step 6: Remove the masking tape

 Before the sealant dries, carefully remove the masking tape.
-This will leave clean lines along the sealed gap.
+This should leave clean lines along the sealed gap.

 Step 7: Allow to dry